MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 - Components: This folder is where we place all small components, so you can reuse them on your screens.
 - Navigation: Responsible to manage navigation features.
 - Screens: Manage all screens of your app.
-- Styles: Here, we'll have the styling responsible to style our components and screens.
+- Styles: Here, we'll have the styling responsible to style our components and screens[^2].

+[^2]: test

 ![folders-inside-src](./folders.png)